isha-git/GreenGo/README.md

 # Traffic Management and Emergency Vehicle Detection

 The main objective of the project is to develop an autonomous system to avoid the need of a timer based system in India.
 The following work has been done in the arena:
-1. Machine Learning algorithms have been proposed to predict the traffic on a road throughout the day so that traffic management strategies can be planned accordingly.
+1. Machine Learning algorithms have been used to predict the traffic on a road throughout the day so that traffic management strategies can be planned accordingly.

 2. Emergency vehicles (such as ambulance) have been detected using OpenCV for better automated prioritization of vehicles.

-**Machine Learning Algorithm**
+# Traffic Prediction

 We have used Decision Trees to train our dataset which looks like: